overington/dissertation-scattering-amplitudes/dissertation/outline.md

-* Lagrangian / Relattivistic and non relatavistic mechanics
+* Lagrangian / Relativistic and non relativistic mechanics
   * The Lagrangian and the action
   * Lagrangian Mechanics
     * Einstein Equation